SteCiu01/Fabric-Agentic-Workspace-One-Click-Setup/README.md

 **Zero to fully configured in under 5 minutes.**

-Double-click the `.bat` file, answer a few questions, and you have a complete Microsoft Fabric agentic development environment with eight AI agents, custom skills for TMDL and pipeline authoring, and integration with two open-source skill repositories — all inside VS Code.
+Double-click the `.bat` file, answer a few questions, and get an opinionated Microsoft Fabric agentic workspace in VS Code — with eight Copilot agents, three embedded Fabric skills, two curated open-source skill sources, optional CLI/MCP live tooling, and a governed DEV-to-PROD workflow.

 ---